lcpp-org/hpic2doc/docs/source/fluids.rst

 Fluids
 ======

-This page desecribes the numerical methods used to solve the Euler equations described in the :ref:`species:Euler fluid` section.
+This page describes the numerical methods used to solve the Euler equations described in the :ref:`species:Euler fluid` section.
 The fluid equations are solved broadly using the method of lines, in which the system is first partially discretized in space,